ubermanu/magefront/docs/README.md

 ## Install

-Install the package at the root level of your project:
+Install the package at the root level of your **Magento 2** project:

     npm install magefront